ipatch/dotfiles/README.md

-This repo hosts the dotfiles for Chris Jones.
+## This repo hosts the dotfiles for Chris Jones / [@truckmonth](https://twitter.com/truckmonth)

+Don't 🍺🍺🍺 and configure dotfiles.